jose-izquierdo/jose-izquierdo.github.io/_posts/2015-03-20-rspec-testing-models.markdown

 end
 {% endhighlight %}

 2.- Let's create our model spec.
-Under **spec/models** we create the file user.rb and add the following code:
+Under **spec/models** we create the file **user.rb** and add the following code:

 {% highlight ruby %}
-describe Contact do
+describe User do
   it "has a valid factory"
+  it "is invalid without a name" it "is invalid without an email" it "is invalid wit a duplicate email" it "is invalid without a password" end
+{% endhighlight %}

+3.- Let's write our first spec:

+{% highlight ruby %}
+describe User do
+  it "has a valid factory"
+    expect(FactoryGirl.build(:user)).to be_valid
+  end
-  it "is invalid without a tname" it "is invalid without an email" it "is invalid wit a duplicate email" it "is invalid without a password" end
+  it "is invalid without a name" it "is invalid without an email" it "is invalid wit a duplicate email" it "is invalid without a password" end
 {% endhighlight %}

 ----
 ## RESOURCES